tatsujb/installFAFscript/README.md

 ### warmup

+Do not run script as root!
+(Debian being an exception)

-ideally run on a fresh system with nothing (such as steam) currently open, although the script has been known to work in those cases.
+Ideally run on a fresh system with nothing (such as steam) currently open, although the script has been known to work in those cases.

 ### 1st